NordicHPC/record-environment/README.md

 # record-environment: get key information from users to assist debugging

+A user submits an issue report, but doesn't include basic information.
+You take several rounds, asking for more and more information (the same information you ask from everyone).
+Surely there is a better way?

 `record-environment` is a wrapper that runs a command, but saves the command line, output, relevant environment variables to a file.
 This file can be sent along with support requests, to hopefully get all